MarketSquare/robotframework-browser/CORE_TEAM_AGREEMENT.md

 ## Signed by:

-We agree on all of this by commiting a signed commit on this file that adds signers name here:
+We agree on all of this by commiting a signed commit `git commit -S` on this file that adds signers name here: